breez3young/BEHAVIOR-1K-eval/docs/challenge/evaluation.md

 There are some more optional arguments, see [base_config.yaml](https://github.com/StanfordVL/BEHAVIOR-1K/blob/main/OmniGibson/omnigibson/learning/configs/base_config.yaml).

-After launching, the evaluator will try to connect to the server on `0.0.0.0:80`.
+After launching, the evaluator will try to listen to `0.0.0.0:80`.
 The IP and port can be changed in `omnigibson/learning.configs/policy/websocket.yaml`.
 See `omnigibson/learning/configs/base_config.yaml` for more available arguments that you can overwrite.
 Feel free to use `omnigibson.learning.utils.network_utils.WebsocketPolicyServer` (adapted from [openpi](https://github.com/Physical-Intelligence/openpi)) to serve your policy and communicate with the Evaluator.

 You are welcome to use the wrappers we provided, or implement custom wrappers for your own use case.
 For privileged information track, you can arbitrarily query the environment instance for privileged information within the wrapper, as shown in the example `RichObservationWrapper`, which added `normal` and `flow` as additional visual observation modalities, as well as query for the pose of task relevant objects at every frame.
 We ask that you also include the wrapper code when submitting your result.
 The wrapper code will be manually inspected by our team to make sure the submission is on the right track, and you have not abused the environment by any means (e.g. teleporting the robot, or changing object states directly).